-Amundi Finance's businesses and income may ean also be affected by the policies or actions of the various regulatory bodies in France or in other countries where it operates.
-The nature and impact of these measures may introduce or reinforce a number of changes in the global financial environment which may be outside of Amundi Finance's control.
+Amundi Finance's businesses and income may activities and earnings can also be affected by the policies or actions of the from various regulatory bodies authorities in France or in other countries where it Amundi Finance operates.
+The nature and impact of these measures may introduce or reinforce a number of such changes in the global financial environment which may be outside of are not predictable and are beyond Amundi Finance's control.
 Although these new measures are intended to prevent the occurrence of a new global financial crisis, they are likely to change the environment in which Amundi Finance operates.
-Since its creation, changes to the regulatory and environmental framework to which Amundi Finance is subject have had no adverse impact on its activity or results.
+Since its creation, changes to in the regulatory and environmental framework to which Amundi Finance is subject have had no adverse impact effect on its activity business or results.